WebAssembly/design/BinaryEncoding.md

 A four-byte little endian unsigned integer.

 ### varuint32
-A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to uint32 payloads.
-Provides considerable size reduction.
+A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to uint32 values.

 # Definitions

 ### Pre-order encoding
-Refers to an approach for encoding syntax trees, where each node begins with an identifier followed by any arguments or child nodes.
-Pre-order trees can be decoded iteratively or recursively.
-Alternative approaches include post-order trees and table representations.
+Refers to an approach for encoding syntax trees, where each node begins with an identifying binary sequence, then followed recursively by any child nodes.

 * Examples
   * Given a simple AST node: `struct I32Add { AstNode *left, *right; }`
-    * First write the opcode of `I32Add` (uint8)
+    * First write the binary sequence for `I32Add` (uint8)
     * Then recursively write the left and right nodes.

-  * Given a call AST node: `struct Call { uint32_t callee; vector<AstNode*> args; }`
+  * Given a call AST node: `struct Call { uint32_t callee_index; vector<AstNode*> args; }`
-    * First write the opcode of `Call` (uint8)
+    * First write the binary sequence of `Call` (uint8)
-    * Then write the (variable-length) integer `Call::callee` (varuint32)
+    * Then write the (variable-length) integer `Call::callee_index` (varuint32)
-    * Then recursively write each argument node, where arity is determined by looking up `callee` in a table of signatures
+    * Then recursively write each argument node, where arity is determined by looking up `callee_index` in a table of signatures

 ### Strings
 Strings referenced by the module (i.e. function names) are encoded as null-terminated [UTF8](http://unicode.org/faq/utf_bom.html#UTF8).